-Message from the Co-Chairs 2
+Message from the Co-Chairs

 PART I: MANAGEMENT'S DISCUSSION AND ANALYSIS

-FY 2018 Program Highlights .
-3
+FY 2019 Program Highlights

-Appalachian Regional Commission Structure and Programs .
-9
+Appalachian Regional Commission Structure and Programs

-Summary of Achievements in Fiscal Year 2018 20
+Summary of Achievements in Fiscal Year 2019

-Financial Management 22
+Financial Management

-Management Assurances 22
+Management Assurances

-Summary of Financial Status 23
+Summary of Financial Status

-PART II: FISCAL YEAR 2018 PERFORMANCE REPORT
+PART II: FISCAL YEAR 2019 PERFORMANCE REPORT

 Introduction

 Overview of ARC

 Strategic Investment Goals and Objectives

 Performance Measurement Methodology

 Strategic Investment Goal 1: Economic Opportunities

 Strategic Investment Goal 2: Ready Workforce

 Strategic Investment Goal 3: Critical Infrastructure

 Strategic Investment Goal 4: Natural and Cultural Assets

 Strategic Investment Goal 5: Leadership and Community Capacity

-Summary of Achievements in Fiscal Year 2018
+Summary of Achievements in Fiscal Year 2019

 Progress Toward ARC Strategic Plan Performance Goals,

 Fiscal Years 2016-2020

-PART III: FISCAL YEAR 2018 FINANCIAL REPORT
+PART III: FISCAL YEAR 2019 FINANCIAL REPORT

-Message from the Executive Director .
-52
+Message from the Executive Director

-Report of Independent Audit 53
+Report of Independent Audit

-Required Supplementary Stewardship Information 80
+Required Supplementary Stewardship Information

 PART IV: OTHER INFORMATION

+ARC Performance Targets80

+Improper Payments

-ARC Performance Targets .
-81 Improper Payments .
-81 Inspector General's Summary of Management and Performance Challenges 82 Summary of Financial Statement Audit and Management Assurances 85
+Inspector General's Summary of Management and Performance Challenges $\ldots8$

+Summary of Financial Statement Audit and Management Assurances84

-Message from Federal Co-Chair Tim Thomas and 2018 States' Co-Chair Governor Phil Bryant
+Message from Federal Co-Chair Tim Thomas and 2019 States' Co-Chair Governor Roy Cooper

-We are pleased to present the Appalachian Regional Commission's (ARC) Performance and Accountability Report for fiscal year (FY) 2018.
+We are pleased to present the Appalachian Regional Commission's (ARC or the Commission) Performance and Accountability Report for fiscal year (FY) 2019.

-For FY 2018, the Commission approved \$125.6 million in funding for 522 area development projects that advanced one or more of the five goals of ARC's 2016-2020 strategic plan: 1) investing in entrepreneurial and business development strate-gies that strengthen Appalachia's economy; 2) increasing the education, knowledge, skills, and health of residents to work and succeed in Appalachia; 3) investing in critical infrastructure-especially broadband; transportation, including the Appalachian Development Highway System; and water/wastewater systems; 4) strengthening Appalachia's community and economic development potential by leveraging the Region's natural and cultural heritage assets; and 5) building the capacity and skills of current and next-generation leaders and organizations to innovate, collaborate, and advance community and economic development.
+For FY 2019, the Commission approved \$176.8 million in funding for 482 area development projects that advanced one or more of the five goals of ARC's 2016-2020 strategic plan: 1) investing in entrepreneurial and business development strategies that strengthen Appalachia's economy; 2) increasing the education, knowledge, skills, and health of residents to work and succeed in Appalachia; 3) investing in critical infrastructure-especially broadband; transportation, including the Appalachian Development Highway System; and water/wastewater systems; 4) strengthening Appalachia's community and economic development potential by leveraging the Appalachian Region's (the Region) natural and cultural heritage assets; and 5) building the capacity and skills of current and next-generation leaders and organizations to innovate, collaborate, and advance community and economic development.

-ARC's FY 2018 grant funds attracted an additional \$188.7 million in other project funding, an investment ratio of 2 to 1, and \$1.49 billion in non-project leveraged private investment, a ratio of 12 to 1.
-The projects funded during the year will create or retain an estimated 26,662 jobs and train an estimated 34,135 students, workers, and leaders in new skills.
+ARC's FY 2019 grant funds attracted an additional \$246.8 million in other project funding, an investment ratio of 1 to 1, and \$542.7 million in non-project leveraged private investment, a ratio of 3 to 1.
+The projects funded during this fiscal year will create or retain an estimated 17,282 jobs and train an estimated 51,204 students, workers, and leaders in new skills.

-In working toward its strategic goals in FY 2018, the Commission continued to foster entrepreneurship activities with a particular focus on emerging opportunities; diversify the Region's economy, with a special emphasis on communities that have been adversely affected by the decline in the coal industry; support advanced manufacturing and workforce development initiatives to strengthen the Region's competitiveness in the global economy; bolster infrastructure needed to spur development in economically distressed counties, including broadband and basic infrastructure such as water and wastewater systems; and expand efforts and partnerships to tackle health disparities, including the Region's opioid challenges.
+In working toward its strategic goals in FY 2019, the Commission continued to foster entrepreneurship activities with a particular focus on emerging opportunities: diversify the Region's economy, with a special emphasis on communities that have been adversely affected by the decline in the coal industry; support advanced manufacturing and workforce development initiatives to strengthen the Region's competitiveness in the global economy, including re-entry into the workforce of individuals with substance abuse disorders; and bolster infrastructure needed to spur development in economically distressed counties, including broadband and basic infrastructure such as water and wastewater systems.

-This report includes information on the Commission's program actions and financial management during FY 2018.
+This report includes information on the Commission's program actions and financial management during FY 2019.
 We are pleased to report that ARC's independent auditor, Key & Associates, P.C., has pronounced an unmodified opinion that the financial statements in this document fairly present the Commission's fiscal status.